KhizarSultan/CNIC_OCR_detection_using_DeepLearning/README.md

 ## Problem Statement

-Detect Name, Father Name, Gender, Date of birth, Date of Issue and Date of expiry from CNIC.
+Detect User Name, Father Name, Gender, Date of birth, Date of Issue and Date of expiry from CNIC.

 ## Solution